Mosesultimate/data-mastery-with-python/README.md

 This repo documents my progression from Python basics to full machine learning projects.
 # Data Mastery with Python 🧠🐍

-A guided journey to master Python for real-world data analysis — from basics to NumPy, Pandas, visualization, and real case studies.
+A journey to master Python for real-world data analysis — from basics to NumPy, Pandas, visualization, and real case studies.

 ---